MileHacker Logo

 Ferries Navigazione Laghi

 Types of Ferries: Slow Ferries (Battelli) offer panoramic views, making it possible to appreciate lakeside villas and scenery at a relaxed pace.
 They are a good choice for sightseeing.
-Faster Hydrofoils (Aliscafi) provide quicker journeys between towns, reducing travel time significantly.
+Faster Hydrofoils (Aliscafi) provide quicker journeys connecting towns, reducing travel time significantly.
 Hydrofoils typically require prior ticket purchase.
 Car Ferries (Traghetti) connect the central lake towns of Menaggio, Bellagio, and Varenna, allowing vehicles to cross the lake.

 Ticketing & Schedules